newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/healthcare-2-cds.md

 webflowName: "Healthcare: Controlled Dangerous Substance Registration - PA, APN, and CNM"
 summaryDescriptionMd: You need CDS registration if you’re a Physician Assistant (PA), Advanced Practice Nurse (APN), or Certified Nurse Midwife (CNM), and you or your business prescribe or dispense Controlled Dangerous Substances.
-Email your completed CDS application to [CDS@dca.njoag.gov](mailto:CDS@dca.njoag.gov).
-The New Jersey Drug Control Unit (NJ DCU) will send you an invoice to pay your fee online.
 industryId:
   - healthcare
 callToActionText: Apply for My PA, APN, or CNM CDS Registration